-- Coastlines 2008: The Blue Green Connection file size 8MB - This edition of CZM’s magazine discusses how actions on land affect coastal water quality and gives detailed information on how individuals can change behaviors to make a difference.
+- Coastlines 2008: The Blue Green Connection - This edition of CZM’s magazine discusses how actions on land affect coastal water quality and gives detailed information on how individuals can change behaviors to make a difference.

-- Fate and Transport Modeling of Contaminants in Salem Sound file size 2MB - This 2001 CZM report, developed in cooperation with Applied Science Associates, Inc., presents results of hydrodynamic simulations of Salem Sound.
+- Fate and Transport Modeling of Contaminants in Salem Sound - This 2001 CZM report, developed in cooperation with Applied Science Associates, Inc., presents results of hydrodynamic simulations of Salem Sound.

 - Massachusetts Office of Coastal Zone Management Policy Guide - October 2011 - The Policy Guide is the official statement of Massachusetts coastal program policies and legal authorities and includes the policies that govern CZM’s water quality program and project review efforts.